chronologic/ethereum-alarm-clock/README.md

 Source code for the [Ethereum Alarm Clock service](http://www.ethereum-alarm-clock.com/)

-WIP - development in progress to get the EAC working.
-Please join the Gitter chat for active updates.

 ## What is the EAC (Ethereum Alarm Clock)

 The Ethereum Alarm Clock is a smart contract protocol for scheduling Ethereum transactions to be executed in the future.
-It allows any address to set the gas, value and bytecode parameters of a custom transaction and gives _pretty_ good guarantees that the transaction will be executed during a desired window.
-The EAC is agnostic to callers so can be used by both users and other smart contracts.
+It allows any address to set the parameters of a transaction and allow clients to call these transactions during the desired window.
+The EAC is agnostic to callers so can be used by both human users and other smart contracts.
+Since all of the scheduling logic is contained in smart contracts, transactions can be scheduled from solidity.

-Additionally the EAC faciliates the execution of this pool of scheduled transactions through a command-line client.
-The EAC daemon continuously runs and searches for transactions which are scheduled to be executed soon then claims and executes them.
-Part of the design goal is to design incentives for people to run the EAC daemon for some sort of profit.
+Additionally the EAC faciliates the execution of this pool of scheduled transactions through a client.
+The EAC client continuously runs and searches for transactions which are scheduled to be executed soon then claims and executes them.
+The clients run off chain and can be written in any programming language, so far we have a Python implemention (alarm_client/) and are working on a Javascript implementation (script/).
+The functioning of the EAC depends on people running exeuction clients so there are ways in which these executors can be rewarded for running a client.
+For more information please look in the docs/ folder.

 ## Running the tests

-_Tests have been ported to JavaScript and can now be run using the Truffle Suite_
+_Tests have been ported to Javascript and can now be run using the Truffle Suite_

 Originally the test suite was written in Python using the Populus framework, these still exist for reference under the tests/ directory.
-However, we have ported over the suite to use the Truffle framework since this may be more familiar to developers who know the JavaScript Ethereum tooling.
-These tests can be found in the test/ directory but be warned - this repo is in active development and many of the tests are likely to start breaking.
-If you would like to fix or contribute a test please open an issue or contribute a pull request.
+However, we have ported over the suite to use the Truffle framework since this may be more familiar to developers who know the Ethereum tooling in Javascript.
+These tests can be found in the test/ directory.

 If you would like to run the test please set up your environment to use node v8.0.0, truffle v4.0.1 and the latest ganache-cli.